c-blake/lc/README.md

 =====================================
 The most obscure of these is likely "multi-dimensional".
 I mean this in the mathematical "independent coordinate" sense **not** a Jurassic Park (1993)-esque graphical file tree sense.
-Examples of dimensions may help.
-One file can be both an executable regular file and some kind of script source.
-Or both a directory and a directory with a sticky bit set.
-On the output side, you can also set the foreground & background colors of text independently (as well as blinking, and so on).
-I happen to like [st](https://git.suckless.org/st/) for its hackability which supports bold, italic, blink, underline, struck, inverse all as 6 independent text attributes.
-(Color inversion involves a mapping likely too complex to be a useful visual aid.)
+Examples of dimensions/attributes may help.

+Output text can set the foreground & background colors of text independently.
+I happen to like [st](https://git.suckless.org/st/) for its hackability.
+That can do bold, italic, blink, underline, struck, inverse as 6 independent attributes.
+(Color inversion involves a mapping too complex to be a very useful visual aid.)
 So, 7 usable output dimensions, with 5 being shallow 1-bit dimensions.
-While subjective, I find text with all those attributes at once legible on my primary displays.
-Geographical map people often call this "layers".  `lc` aids "aligning" rendering or output dimensions with classification or input dimensions.
+While subjective, I find identifying/distinguishing text with all those attributes not hard my primary displays/fonts.
+Geographical map folk often call this "layers".

-On the input/data side there are a few natural "query" dimensions such as traits based on dtype data, stat data, ACLs, .., that performance-sensitive folk may like, but there are also *many* independent fields & bits just in `struct stat`.
+`lc` aids "aligning" rendered output traits with classified input traits.

+The input/data side has *many* more independent fields & bits.
+While `d_type` is mutually exclusive, most are not.
+E.g., a file can be both an executable regular file and some kind of script source or both a directory and a directory with a sticky bit set.
+Add all of `struct stat` and deep file header inspection and the type space explodes.
+Only end users can decide priority of matching precious few output traits.

-Not much is mutually exclusive like the dtype.
-So, `lc` users can configure however many classification dimensions to line up against their picked poisons of output dimensions.
-Operationally, users just pick small integer labels for dimensions/series of order-dependent tests.
-The first test passing within a given dimension wins that dimension.
+To aid this matching, `lc` users can configure classification dimensions to line up against picked poisons of output dimensions.
+Operationally, users just pick small integer labels for dimensions aka series of order-dependent tests aka classes.
+The first passing kind test within a dimension wins that dimension.
 To aid debugging kind assignments you can do things like `lc -f%0%1%2%3%4%5\ %f` to see coordinates in the first 6 dims.

 Configurability
 ===============